Cruzitoo/Cruz/README.md

-# Cruz
+# Jelly Flipper
-AH-Flipper mod for skyblock
+AH Flipper mod for skyblock
+Dm on discord for help at - Cruzitoo#5913